tldr-pages/tldr/pages/common/hardhat.md

 `hardhat test {{path/to/file1.js}} {{path/to/file2.js}}`

-- Start a local Ethereum JSON-RPC for development:
+- Start a local Ethereum JSON-RPC node for development:

 `hardhat node`

-- Start a local Ethereum JSON-RPC with a specific hostname and port:
+- Start a local Ethereum JSON-RPC node with a specific hostname and port:

 `hardhat node --hostname {{hostname}} --port {{port}}`